 - Demonstrate an understanding of Customs compliance.

 - Identify sources of information and assistance.

-For those looking to dig a little deeper into the rules and regulations surrounding international trade, the Chamber offer these special one-day, supplemental courses as an addendum to our accredited export training programme.
+For those looking to dig a little deeper into the rules and regulations surrounding international trade, the Chamber offer a special one-day, supplemental courses as an addendum to our accredited export training programme.

-Please note these courses are not part of our official export training courses managed by the British Chambers of Commerce and exist to provide extended detail.
+Please note this course is not part of the official export training courses managed by the British Chambers of Commerce and exist to provide extended detail.

 - We all know how to deal with VAT, don’t we?
 Input and Output Tax, Zero-rated and Exempt.
 VAT Returns and record-keeping.
 How do you deal with your exports and despatches to elsewhere in the EU?
 Is Ex Works good enough to zero-rate your exports?
 What happens if you have no documentation to prove that you exported a consignment out of the UK?
 Do you know what the Reverse Charge system is, or even how VAT is charged on services elsewhere in the EU?
 And what about Triangulation?
 And do you know your C79 Import VAT certificates from your Import Declarations?
 The VAT man cometh, are you prepared?

 - HMRC are targeting many companies to verify their VAT and export documentation and records, and are penalising those companies which cannot provide sufficient evidence of export.
 At a UK VAT rate of 20%, that could seriously damage your wealth.
 Now is the time to learn about how to ensure VAT compliance, especially in exports, keep adequate records and know how to deal with all the issues mentioned above.
 The Customs and V.A.T. course will explore all of the above issues and more.

 |Introduction to AEO Status||